nickyhajal/world-domination-summit/_content/submit-your-story.md

 We're looking for stories about how WDS has impacted your life or others.
 &nbsp;
 Stories about love and romance, about overcoming challenges, about quests and adventure.
 Do you have a skill you could teach the WDS community in less than 2 minutes and in a fun, engaging way?
 Is there someone in the WDS community who you wish to thank?
-Has WDS help you make some awesome connections that have impacted your life in a significant way?
+Has WDS helped you make some awesome connections that have impacted your life in a significant way?

 Do you have (or know of another attendee that has) an awesome story that you think the WDS Community should hear about?
 Tell us below: